sepbarekati/Moving-Object-Detection-and-Segmentation/README.md

 This project explores fundamental and advanced methods for moving object detection in video surveillance contexts.
 By developing two distinct versions—one utilizing a custom median-based background model with morphological operations, and another leveraging OpenCV's dynamic GSOC subtractor—this project demonstrates a structured evolution of robust foreground extraction algorithms.

 ## Project Structure
+- `Version 1`:
   - `detect.py`: Version 1 implementation using manual median frame differencing and summing techniques.
   - `get_background.py`: Helper module for Version 1 to compute the static background model from randomly sampled frames.
+  - `Report - Moving Object Detection using Median Background Modeling and Morphological Dilation.pdf`: Report of the Version 1 implementation.
+- `Version 2`:
   - `detectV2.py`: Version 2 optimized implementation utilizing the dynamic GSOC background subtractor.
-- `Moving Object Detection...Technique.pdf`: Reference literature for the base methodology.
-- `OpenCV_ Eroding and Dilating.pdf`: Reference literature for morphological operations.
+  - `Report - Robust Moving Object Detection using GSOC Background Subtraction.pdf`: Report of the Version 2 optimized implementation.

 ## Key Phases
 1. **Background Initialization:** Implemented both a static median temporal filter across random initial frames (V1) and a dynamically updating background model (V2) to establish a reference scene.